saichowdary007/VisionRag/README.md

 1. **Build failures**: Ensure you have enough disk space and Docker Desktop is running
 2. **Service not starting**: Check logs with `docker compose logs [service-name]`
 3. **Port conflicts**: If ports 3000, 8080, or 8081 are in use, stop conflicting services
-4. **VLM connection issues**: Ensure Ollama is running locally and accessible at `http://host.docker.internal:11434`
+4. **VLM connection issues**: Ensure Ollama is running locally and accessible at `http://host.docker.internal:11434`.
+From inside the `api` container, you should be able to `curl http://host.docker.internal:11434`.
 5. **Memory issues**: Increase Docker Desktop memory allocation if builds fail (Milvus needs ≥8GB RAM)
 6. **Apple Silicon**: All services use `platform: linux/arm64` for compatibility